|

 - Nausea and vomiting

-In most cases, these symptoms last one to two days after stopping prednisone, but they can be alarming if you’re not expecting them.
-This is the case for most people using the drug, because the warnings of dependence on the drug are minimal.
-When your body is out of rhythm, it can have a larger effect on your physical and mental health than you may realize.
+In most cases, these prednisone withdrawal symptoms last one to two days after stopping prednisone, but they can be alarming if you’re not expecting them.
+And, when your body is out of rhythm, it can have a larger effect on your physical and mental health than you may realize.

 The duration of withdrawal symptoms depends on many things, like how long you were taking the steroid and the strength of the dose.
 However, experiencing mild to moderate physical symptoms for 1 to 2 weeks as you taper off the medication is average.
 During this period, it’s important to refrain from any other medications (including over-the-counter pain meds) unless you’ve received a doctor’s approval first.